 Developing positive relations with children

 Help seeking behaviours

-This support group runs every Thursday 6pm to 8pm for parents and their children and youth.
+This program runs every Thursday 6pm to 8pm.
 This is designed to raise awareness and provide education on variety of useful topics.

 PCHS is committed to provide clients with services in a way that respects the dignity and independence of people with disability.
 We are also committed to giving people with disabilities the same opportunity to access our services and allowing them to benefit from the same services, in a similar way as our other clients.